GMOD/jbrowse-components/website/blog/2022-12-16-yearinreview.md

 ## Base pair exact rendering of synteny

-A long standing goal has been to render "base pair" exact synteny when the information is available e.g. as CIGAR strings.
+A long standing goal has been to render "base pair exact synteny" when the information is available e.g. as CIGAR strings.

 This allows us to see that a "deletion relative to one genome" is an "insertion